amorari-nvidia/NeMo/README.md

  ./export_to_onnx.sh
 ```

-The two ONNX model should be in the folder NeMo/examples/multimodal/speech_llm/onnx.
+Two ONNX models should have been created in NeMo/examples/multimodal/speech_llm/onnx.